Virtual assistant

 Thermal meters and water meters are installed directly on a pipe.

-A water meter measures the flow rate (m³) that circulates through the pipe.
+A water meter measures the flow rate (m³) circulating in the pipe.

-A thermal meter measures the flow rate as well as the inlet temperature and outlet temperature of the circuit, which it then converts into energy (kWh).
+A thermal meter measures the flow rate as well as the inlet and outlet temperatures of the circuit, which it then converts into energy (kWh).

-The size of a meter (DN) is determined by its measuring chamber and not by its connection section.
+The nominal size (DN) of a meter is determined by its measuring chamber and not by its connection size.

-For example, a DN20 meter has a thread on the meter of 1", which means that the fitting screwed onto it for the pipe is 3/4".
+Ex.
+A DN20 meter has a thread on the meter of 1", which means the fitting screwed onto it for the pipe is 3/4".

 Meters of the same DN also have the same length.